-This is a tentative schedule.
-While exam dates will not change, the actual material presented in lectures at the time of any exam might not mirror the schedule precisely.
-The material covered in each exam will be clearly defined and communicated to the class by the instructor.
+^{}This is a tentative schedule.
+The exam dates will not change.
+The material covered by each exam will be determined by what we have been able to cover in lecture.
+The scope of each exam will be clearly defined and communicated to the class by the instructor during the review session prior to each exam.